ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 }
 </snippet>

-Note in the snippet above that the `colDef.keyCreator()` returns the country name to be used as the group key from `country` complex object supplied in the row data.
+Note in the snippet above that the `colDef.keyCreator(params)` returns the country name to be used as the group key from `country` complex object supplied in the row data.

 The example below shows grouping on the `country` column that contains complex object values: